PRayno/MoveOnCourseCatalogueBundle/README.md

 This is a Symfony bundle to manage your MoveOn (https://www.qs-unisolution.com/moveon/) course catalogue.

 It provides 2 commands :
-- import a course catalogue from a CSV to MoveOn
+- import a course catalogue from a CSV file to MoveOn
 - deactivate a list of courses in the MoveOn course catalogue

 ## Installation